Skip to main content

 PayloadFormat Parameter

-Used encoding of the LoRaWAN uplink payload packets.
+Defines the encoding of the wM-Bus LoRaWAN uplink payload.

-• 2 = prefix bytes, time, and rssi
+• 2 = Prefix bytes, timestamp, and RSSI

 More Details